Skip Sub Menu

 Emergency Travel Assistance

 Emergency travel assistance is in place for those that are traveling on Drake recognized trips.
+Participants will be provided with a membership card and policy information prior to departing.

 What should I bring?